Ellissquires/BookingGo/README.md

 ![Example output](res/p1-output.gif)

 ## Testing
-The tests can be ran using the following command:
+The tests can be run using the following command:

 ```
 python TaxiSearchTest.py